-In all cases, a stringent periodontal maintenance protocol is crucial to prevent periodontal disease from returning.
+In all cases, astringent periodontal maintenance protocol is crucial to prevent periodontal disease from returning.
 This protocol usually includes cleanings and checkups every 3 months to keep the teeth and gums healthy.
-It also is imperative that a good home hygiene routine be implemented and maintained.
+It also is imperative that a good home hygiene routine is implemented and maintained.
 Another component is reducing any risk factors that can contribute to periodontal disease.

 In rare cases even if a strict regimen is followed, periodontal disease may return.
 At that time we would sharpen the focus on risk factors, systemic disease(s), and the immune response.

-An important realization of periodontal disease is that it occurs because of a person’s susceptibility to the disease.
+An important realization of periodontitis is that it occurs because of a person’s susceptibility to the disease.
 Whether it is hygiene, the immune response, and/or risk factors that contribute to it, the disease must be kept in check to maintain healthy gums and prevent tooth loss.
 Once diagnosed, a person must continuously follow-up with maintenances and check-ups in order to have the best chance for oral health.

 Dr. Holland is looking forward to beginning a relationship with you and is committed to providing a place for education, motivation, and first-class care for your needs.